lsst-sims/sims_featureScheduler_runs2.1/technical/compare20/comparison.md

 ## Science Impact

 The science impact of the above changes are minimal, with our primary science metrics showing changes of 1-2%.
+There is a small improvement on some cosmology metrics (SNe Ia, 3x2 FoM), and a small loss on astrometry metrics (although the WFD area has increased slightly, which is not captured in the astrometry metrics).

 <table style="background-color:#FFFFE0;">